PANFACTORY/PANSLBM2/README.md

+# PANSLBM2

-# PANSLBM2: A library of Topology Optimization with LBM
+A library of Topology Optimization with LBM.

 # Usage